Cubs vs. Pirates Player Props Betting Odds

 MLB Props Today: Chicago Cubs

-- The Cubs' Marcus Stroman (8-4) will make his 16th start of the season.
+- Kyle Hendricks (2-2) will take the mound for the Cubs, his sixth start of the season.

+- He has started five games this season, earning a quality start (6 or more IP, 3 or fewer ER) in one of them.

-- Stroman has six starts in a row of five innings or more.
+- Hendricks has four starts in a row of five innings or more.

-- He has five appearances with no earned runs allowed in 15 chances this season.
+- In five appearances this season, he has finished one without allowing an earned run.

 |Opponent